vackosar/vackosar.github.io/_posts/2022-04-02-monolingual-word-alignment-for-sentence-similarity.md

 - the alignment score is a weighted sum of word similarity and contextual similarity
 - The alignment score is then used to make one-to-one word alignment decisions

-## Semantic Textual Similarity Score
-To say what sentences are similar, we need to calculate a score.
-The score for similarity of sentence A to sentence B is a fraction of aligned words divided by number of words in sentence A.
-This measure is made symmetric by taking harmonic mean of both directions.
-Stop word alignment is not used for sentence similarity task.

 ## Datasets